These Rules are made under section 452 of the Education and Training Act 2020 by the Board of NZQA and the Minister of Education.

 Explanatory note

-This note is not part of these Rules.
-It is intended to indicate the general effect of these Rules.
+This note is not part of these Rules but is intended to indicate their general effect.

 These Rules set out, in relation to programme approval, recognition and accreditation,-